uselesstechjunks/leetcode/docs/source/dsa/dd/bot.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Values explicit - vanilla Binary search.

 	#.
-Range that satisfies the condition is on the left of the search space
+Range that satisfies the condition is on the left of the search space.
+Pruned range might move past it.
+Need to allow right to move past left.
 	#.
-Range that satisfies the condition is on the right of the search space
+Range that satisfies the condition is on the right of the search space.
+Pruned range always contains it.
+Always reduces to size 1.
 	#.
-Range that satisfies the condition is in the middle of the search space
+Range that satisfies the condition is in the middle of the search space.
 #.
 Values NOT explicit

 	#.
 Values bounded?
 Binary search on range.
 Condition check O(T(n)) -> total T(n)lg(W), W=precision